willtim/Expresso/README.md

 ## Functions

-Expresso is a functional language and so lambda terms form our basic building block.
+Expresso is a functional language and so we use lambda terms as our basic means of abstraction.
 To create a named function, we simply bind a lambda using let.
 I toyed with the idea of using Nix-style lambda syntax, e.g. `x: x` for the identity function, but many mainstream languages, not just Haskell, use an arrow to denote a lambda term.
 An arrow is also consistent with the notation we use for types.
 Expresso therefore uses the arrow `->` to denote lambdas, with the parameters to bind on the left and the expression body on the right, for example `x -> x` for identity.

 Note that multiple juxtaposed arguments is sugar for currying.
-For example,
+For example:

     f x -> f x